chrismalcolm/solver/README.md

 ### Boggle

 For solving Boggle, the `BoggleSolver` class is used.
 The `solve` method accepts a first arguments as a 2d list representing a board.
 All letters must be upper case, aside from "Qu" which is also accepted.
-The letter "Q" will always be subsituted for a "Qu".
+The letter "Q" will always be substituted for a "Qu".
 Any size of board dimensions are supported.
 Solutions are returned as a list of upper case strings.

 The `solve` method also has an optional positional argument `with_positions`.
 If this is set to True, the positions of the solutions are returned, each solution represented as a tuple.